OIRL/Speckle-Hybrid-median-mean/index.md

 HMM_UofM.HMM(image, max_kernel_size, figures='True', plots ='True', save_image='True')
 ```
 ### Acknowledgments
-R. Castaneda and A. Doblas acknowledge the support from the University of Memphis and the Herff College of Engineering
+R. Castaneda and A. Doblas acknowledge the support from the University of Memphis and the Herff College of Engineering.

 ### Citation
 We appreciate your citation if using hybrid median-mean method for publication: